 - A situation involving concerning behavior already has occurred and you need assistance managing the aftermath and its effect on staff; or

 - You need help in addressing your own behavior and/or reactions to a workplace situation.

 Who We Are

-The Civil program consists of Response Coordinators, a Response Team, and an Advisory Committee.
+The NIH Civil Program is managed by the Office of Human Resources.
+The program consists of Response Coordinators, a Response Team, and an Advisory Committee.

 The NIH Civil Advisory Committee is a group of highly specialized staff members and senior managers whose purpose is to (1) prevent workplace violence through policy development and education; (2) develop and maintain an NIH infrastructure capability to intervene upon request to help ICs resolve behavioral concerns, critical incidents, and violence when they occur, and; (3) develop and maintain an NIH infrastructure capability which, upon request, can manage the aftermath of a critical incident to restore the workplace to a productive state.